gtb-2022-zhang-yifan/.github/profile/README.md

 ![meal1](/assets/5.jpg)

-I enjoy the process of cooking which with all my attention, just like I fight on the new logic challenges while I'm coding.
+I enjoy the process of cooking which with all my attention, just like I enjoy fighting on the new logic challenges everytime while I'm coding.

 <!--